 Academics and Certifications

 The academic qualifications can be a bit more flexible here.
 However, this is one role in banking where an MBA will help more than anything else.
 MBA is sort of a generalist course for business – you learn a bit of finance, a bit of sales and marketing, a bit of strategy, a bit of operations, and a whole lot of networking – you need all of these skills for a coverage/ relationship management role.

 This requirement of being a jack-of-all-trades also means that you don’t necessarily need to have a specialization in things like finance or accounting or law like many other banking roles.
 Long story short, there is a lot of flexibility in terms of academic qualifications but having an MBA from a really good school will really help your chances.

 I always emphasize having good, solid brands on your CV as they immediately catch the recruiter’s eye.
-And Columbia or Imperial College are as good as they come.

 Moving on, you have to do a little bit of everything as an RM so technically a risk certification (like FRM) or a product specific certification might help but those are far less important when compared to your actual industry experience.
 A CFA might be nice to have, but an MBA from a good school is really what you need most.
-A lot of RM’s do rack up some certification but the point is that it might only affect an activity which covers only 10% of their job description.
-Whereas for a credit analyst, a risk certification will affect 100% of his job activities.
+A lot of RM’s do rack up some certifications but the point is that it might only affect an activity which covers a mere 10% of their job description.
+Whereas for a credit analyst, a risk certification will affect 100% of their job activities.
 Still, certifications will never hurt if you can get them when you have the time.

 You might have to do a lot of internal certifications though.
 Probably second only to the compliance function which we have covered in another article (where we also award them the accolade for having the maximum number of possible internal training requirements of any division!).